Rapid application development: History

 Starting with the ideas of Barry Boehm and others, James Martin developed the rapid application development approach during the 1980s at IBM and finally formalized it by publishing a book in 1991, Rapid Application Development.
 This has resulted in some confusion over the term RAD even among IT professionals.
 It is important to distinguish between RAD as a general alternative to the waterfall model and RAD as the specific method created by Martin.
 The Martin method was tailored toward knowledge intensive and UI intensive business systems.

 These ideas were further developed and improved upon by RAD pioneers like James Kerr and Richard Hunter, who together wrote the seminal book on the subject, Inside RAD, which followed the journey of a RAD project manager as he drove and refined the RAD Methodology in real-time on an actual RAD project.
 These practitioners, and those like them, helped RAD gain popularity as an alternative to traditional systems project life cycle approaches.

 The RAD approach also matured during the period of peak interest in business re-engineering.
 The idea of business process re-engineering was to radically rethink core business processes such as sales and customer support with the new capabilities of Information Technology in mind.
 RAD was often an essential part of larger business re engineering programs.
 The rapid prototyping approach of RAD was a key tool to help users and analysts "think out of the box" about innovative ways that technology might radically reinvent a core business process.

 Much of James Martin's comfort with RAD stemmed from Dupont's Information Engineering division and its leader Scott Schultz and their respective relationships with John Underwood who headed up a bespoke RAD development company that pioneered many successful RAD projects in Australia and Hong Kong.

 Successful projects that included ANZ Bank, Lend Lease, BHP, Coca-Cola Amatil, Alcan, Hong Kong Jockey Club and numerous others.

 Success that led to both Scott Shultz and James Martin both spending time in Australia with John Underwood to understand the methods and details of why Australia was disproportionately successful in implementing significant mission critical RAD projects.

-The James Martin RAD method
+James Martin approach

 The James Martin approach to RAD divides the process into four distinct phases: